scorpido74/azure-docs.nl-nl/articles/cognitive-services/text-analytics/how-tos/text-analytics-how-to-entity-linking.md

 ---
-title: Entiteits herkenning gebruiken met de Text Analytics-API
+title: Use entity recognition with the Text Analytics API
 titleSuffix: Azure Cognitive Services
-description: Meer informatie over het identificeren en dubbel zinnigheid van de identiteit van een entiteit gevonden in tekst met de Text Analytics REST API.
+description: Learn how to identify and disambiguate the identity of an entity found in text with the Text Analytics REST API.
 services: cognitive-services
 author: aahill
 manager: nitinme
 ms.service: cognitive-services
 ms.subservice: text-analytics
 ms.topic: article
-ms.date: 11/12/2019
+ms.date: 11/21/2019
 ms.author: aahi
-ms.openlocfilehash: 5933c7ec56ded971e4daf96ea6d4302c04921f2f
+ms.openlocfilehash: ae5222dcd05740ecb9747037b315c4e920b3eabd
-ms.sourcegitcommit: 49cf9786d3134517727ff1e656c4d8531bbbd332
+ms.sourcegitcommit: b77e97709663c0c9f84d95c1f0578fcfcb3b2a6c
 ms.translationtype: MT
 ms.contentlocale: nl-NL
-ms.lasthandoff: 11/13/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "74031429"
+ms.locfileid: "74326625"
 ---
-# <a name="how-to-use-named-entity-recognition-in-text-analytics"></a>Benoemde entiteits herkenning gebruiken in Text Analytics
+# <a name="how-to-use-named-entity-recognition-in-text-analytics"></a>How to use Named Entity Recognition in Text Analytics

-De [benoemde entiteit herkennings-API](https://westcentralus.dev.cognitive.microsoft.com/docs/services/TextAnalytics-v2-1/operations/5ac4251d5b4ccd1554da7634) maakt ongestructureerde tekst en voor elk JSON-document wordt een lijst met disambiguated-entiteiten geretourneerd met koppelingen naar meer informatie op het web (Wikipedia en Bing).
+The [Named Entity Recognition API](https://westcentralus.dev.cognitive.microsoft.com/docs/services/TextAnalytics-v2-1/operations/5ac4251d5b4ccd1554da7634) takes unstructured text, and for each JSON document, returns a list of disambiguated entities with links to more information on the web (Wikipedia and Bing).

-## <a name="entity-linking-and-named-entity-recognition"></a>Entiteits koppelingen en benoemde entiteits herkenning
+## <a name="entity-linking-and-named-entity-recognition"></a>Entity Linking and Named Entity Recognition

-Het Text Analytics `entities`-eind punt ondersteunt zowel entiteits herkenning (NER) als entiteits koppelingen.
+The Text Analytics' `entities` endpoint supports both named entity recognition (NER) and entity linking.

 ### <a name="entity-linking"></a>Entiteiten koppelen
-Entiteit koppelen is de mogelijkheid om de identiteit van een entiteit te identificeren en dubbel zinnigheid die in tekst is gevonden (bijvoorbeeld om te bepalen of de Mars wordt gebruikt als planeet of als Romeins niet van War).
-Voor dit proces moet de aanwezigheid van een Knowledge Base waaraan herkende entiteiten zijn gekoppeld, worden gebruikt als de Knowledge Base voor het `entities`-eind punt Text Analytics.
+Entity linking is the ability to identify and disambiguate the identity of an entity found in text (for example, determining whether the "Mars" is being used as the planet or as the Roman god of war).
+This process requires the presence of a knowledge base to which recognized entities are linked - Wikipedia is used as the knowledge base for the `entities` endpoint Text Analytics.

-### <a name="named-entity-recognition-ner"></a>Herkenning van benoemde entiteiten (NER)
+### <a name="named-entity-recognition-ner"></a>Named Entity Recognition (NER)
-Named entity Recognition (NER) is de mogelijkheid om verschillende entiteiten in tekst te identificeren en deze te categoriseren in vooraf gedefinieerde klassen of typen.
+Named entity recognition (NER) is the ability to identify different entities in text and categorize them into pre-defined classes, or types.

-## <a name="named-entity-recognition-v3-public-preview"></a>Named entity Recognition v3 open bare preview
+## <a name="named-entity-recognition-v3-public-preview"></a>Named Entity Recognition v3 public preview

-De [volgende versie van named entity Recognition]( https://cognitiveusw2ppe.portal.azure-api.net/docs/services/TextAnalytics-v3-0-Preview-1/operations/EntitiesRecognitionGeneral) is nu beschikbaar voor open bare preview.
-Het biedt updates voor zowel entiteits koppelingen als benoemde entiteits herkenning.
+The next version of Named Entity Recognition is now available for public preview.
+It provides updates to both entity linking and Named Entity Recognition.
+Try it using the [API test console](https://westus.dev.cognitive.microsoft.com/docs/services/TextAnalytics-v3-0-Preview-1/operations/EntitiesRecognitionGeneral).

 :::row:::
     :::column span="":::